fluo-projects/interactive_gnn_shedding/README.md

     left click: create new node/move existing node right click: remove node/edge
     c: change node type
+        black: internal fluid node
+        blue: inlet node
+        orange: outlet node
+        green: wall node (both exterior and of body of interest)

 escape: exit

 # Information

 Using the base models found in the above papers, the models were modified and retrained on the vortex shedding data found in the TIGNN github.
-Modifications on both the training data in the TIGNN github and the models themselves were conducted, mainly consisting of converting and training the model to triangular based meshes, allowing the models to train on boundary condition cells, and a implementation of a custom flow matching gnn remesher.
+Modifications on both the training data in the TIGNN github and the models themselves were conducted, mainly consisting of converting and training the model to triangular based meshes, allowing the models to train on boundary condition nodes, and a implementation of a custom flow matching gnn remesher.
 All together, the retrained models, custom meshing model and pygame wrapper allows for interactive session whhere the GNN models can be modified as desired.
 These models are relatively stable but do occasionally destabilize to Nans in ill poised meshes (which occasionally occur with the custom meshing model as well).
 This repo contains 4 models as follows each with their unique behaviors.

 1. TIGNN trained on TIGNN dataset
 2. MGN trained on TIGNN dataset with direct pressure predictions